tobiasbriones/blog/swe/dev/java/javafx/drawing/productivity/building-slides-from-screenshots-app-in-javafx/index.md

 ### Initial Master-View-Detail Layout with Drag-and-Drop ListView

-I already developed the initial application layout (and logic) —which are relatively heavy—, so I'll add the FXML version here with a preview to see what's being developed.
+I already developed the initial application layout (and logic) — which are relatively heavy —, so I'll add the FXML version here with a preview to see what's being developed.

 This is the